 Have you ever wondered why silicone is bad for your hair?
 Read this article slowly & carefully, it may answer some of your questions.

+What is silicone?
+Silicones are synthetic polymers.
 In layman’s terms: synthetic polymers are derived from petroleum oil and made by scientists and engineers.
 The word POLYMER is a more technical term for plastic!
 Which brings me back, again, to the same question: “Why would anyone want to put petroleum oil or plastic on their hair or skin?”